pragma-/Plang/README.md

      7

-On the other hand, if you desire explicit type checking on the parameters you can add a type annotation before each parameter identifier:
+On the other hand, if you desire explicit type checking on the parameters you can add a type annotation, prefixed with a colon, after each parameter identifier:

     > fn add(a: Real, b: Real) a + b; print(type(add));
       Function (Real, Real) -> Any